iveahugeship/hcl2-rb/README.md

 # hcl2-rb

-Ruby gem adding formatter for common data types to HCL2.
+Ruby common data types formatter to HCL2.

+Using this tool you can format general Ruby data types to HCL2.
+Execute .to_hcl2 method, get the string and write it to a file

 ## Example